All Episodes

 Fred Thompson's in law and order.

-He'd been a lot of well, he was in the hunt for Red October too.
+Well, he was in the hunt for red October, too.

-One of those clancy movies.
+One of those Clancy movies.

-You know, just uh a little energy out there and so forth.
+You know, there's some people think he needs some political Viagra, you know, just a little energy out there and so forth.

 But you can lament this all day long, but it is what it is.

-I gotta run a brief time out.
+I got to run a brief timeout.

 We'll be back and continue in just a second.

-And uh, we gave him the phone number.
+And we gave him the phone number.

 He should be with us as the next segment begins for a little while.